California Gas Water Heater Ban: What You Need to Know

 For Bay Area homeowners, the practical question is now urgent.
 A gas water heater installed today is the last one you’ll be able to install at this address under current law.

 If your water heater fails before January 1, 2027: You can still replace it with a standard gas tank model.
-Given that the deadline is approximately 7 months away, a gas replacement today is a reasonable option for a unit that has failed unexpectedly, with the understanding that your next replacement will be electric.
+Given that the deadline is approximately 7 months away, replacing the gas unit today is a reasonable option for a unit that has failed unexpectedly, with the understanding that your next replacement will be electric.

 If your water heater is 10 years or older: You are within striking distance of the deadline.
-Proactively replacing now with a heat pump water heater locks in the current incentive landscape (BayREN Home+ at $1,000 for Alameda County homeowners is active now), avoids an emergency replacement situation in 2027, and starts the operating cost savings sooner.
+Proactively replacing now with a heat pump water heater allows homeowners to plan the transition before an emergency failure, avoid potential installation challenges after 2027, and begin realizing operating cost savings sooner.
+MCE previously offered a $2,500 heat pump water heater rebate for qualifying installations within its service territory, but the allocated funds have been fully reserved.
+New reservations are no longer available.
+Alameda County homeowners also currently do not have an equivalent active rebate program.
 The typical lifespan of a gas tank water heater is 10 to 12 years.

 If your water heater is less than 5 years old: There is no financial reason to replace it early.
 Use it for its full lifespan and plan the switch when it reaches end of life.
 By the time it fails, heat pump water heater technology and installation costs will have continued to improve.